7hamza/geoFF/README.md

 Using Maps API, Firestore DataBase to store Markers Locations, GeoFlutterFire Lib to query the database.

-Using GeoFlutterFire to query location whithin radius.
+Using GeoFlutterFire to query location within radius.

 ![Demo](/demo.gif)